rabcanj/udacity3/README.md

  #### Upgrade packages

 One of the requirements to finish this project is that the installed packages need to be up to date.
-We do so with the following commands:
+We do so with the following commands: `sudo apt-get update && sudo apt-get upgrade`

-      sudo apt-get update
-      sudo apt-get upgrade

 #### Create Grader with sudo permissions